-- 1. Bus rider rules apply to all school sponsored events. - 2.
-Students will comply with requests of the trip sponsors, chaperones or bus driver. - 3.
-Discipline will be the responsibility of the campus Principal, transportation supervisor and/or Director of Operations. - 4.
-Radios with headphones, electronic games and other hand held devices may be permitted on buses for extracurricular trips with the permission of the trip sponsors and bus driver.
+- 1. Bus rider rules apply to all school-sponsored events. - 2.
+Students will comply with requests of the trip sponsors, chaperones or bus driver. - Discipline will be the responsibility of the Campus Principal, Transportation Supervisor and/or Director of Operations. - CISD Security Officers will monitor bus discipline under the supervision of the Director of Operations. - 4.
+Radios with headphones, electronic games and other hand-held devices may be permitted on buses for extracurricular trips with the permission of the trip sponsors and bus driver.